 The material you are required to learn is challenging and requires significant effort from you.
 If you are confident and familiar with study methods, you may elect to work part-time alongside your theory study to have a diversion.
-Only veterinarians or those in related science should attempt to study alongside a full-time job.
+Only life science graduates should attempt to study alongside a full-time job.